MikeR94/CI-Project-Milestone-1/README.md

 * ### Footer

     * Contains social media links.
 To enhance the UX, the links open in seperate tabs.
     * The Facebook, Twitter, Youtube and Instagram social links are there for the educational side of this project and navigate the user to the home page of each respected site.
-They would be changed to re-direct the user to the respective Reflection social media if this site was deployed outside of this project.
+They would be changed to re-direct the user to the respective Reflection social media if this site was deployed outside of this project.<br /><br />

 ![Footer image](assets/readme-images/footer-desktop-image.png)